-

 (a) companies belonging to a banking group, which is composed of the parent company (which may be a bank, financial company or mixed financial company) and the banking, financial and instrumental companies controlled by it;

-(b) other legal entities, specifically listed under Article 65 of the CBA (by way of example, (i) banking, financial and instrumental companies owned at least 20% by companies belonging to a banking group or by a single bank; (ii) banking, financial and instrumental undertakings that do not belong to a banking group but are controlled by the natural or legal person that controls a banking group or an individual bank; (iii) undertakings controlling at least one bank; (iv) undertakings other than banking, financial and instrumental undertakings, when they are controlled by a single bank or when undertakings belonging to a banking group or the persons referred to in point (iii) above, even jointly, have a controlling interest; (v) financial holding companies or financial holding companies which, under certain conditions, are exempted by the Bank of Italy from the obligation to apply for authorization to assume the status of parent company; (vi) companies, other than those mentioned in the preceding points, included in the scope of prudential consolidation pursuant to Article 18 of Regulation (EU) No 575/2013 and its implementing provisions).
+(b) other legal entities, specifically listed under Article 65 of the CBA (by way of example, (i) banking and financial companies owned at least 20% by companies belonging to a banking group or by a single bank; (ii) banking and financial companies that do not belong to a banking group but are controlled by the natural or legal person that controls a banking group or an individ-ual bank; (iii) undertakings controlling at least one bank, including financial holding companies or mixed financial holding companies excluded from the scope of prudential consolidation pursuant to Article 60-ter of CBA; (iv) undertakings other than banking and financial undertakings, when they are controlled by a single bank or when undertakings belonging to a banking group or the persons referred to in point (iii) above, even jointly, have a controlling interest; (v) financial hold-ing companies or financial holding companies which, under certain conditions, are exempted by the Bank of Italy from the obligation to apply for authorization to assume the status of parent company, unless they are excluded from the scope of prudential consolidation pursuant to Article 60-ter of CBA; (vi) companies, other than those mentioned in the preceding points, included in the scope of prudential consolidation pursuant to Article 18 of Regulation (EU) No 575/2013 and its implementing provisions).

-On the other hand, the “prudential regulatory supervision” mandate (“vigilanza regolamentare”) pertains to the power granted to the Bank of Italy to issue mandatory rules concerning capital requirements, risk containment, governance and internal controls as well as any other area in which the Bank of Italy has been delegated to promulgate second-level regulatory provisions.
+On the other hand, the “prudential regulatory supervision” mandate (“vigilanza regolamentare”) pertains to the power granted to the Bank of Italy to issue mandatory rules concerning capital requirements, risk containment as well as any other area in which the Bank of Italy has been del-egated to promulgate second-level regulatory provisions.

 -